School Physics notes: Friction, drag effects and terminal velocity

 If a moving object has no thrust force acting on it, then it will always slow down and come to a halt e.g. on a level road, if you take your foot of the accelerator, the car will eventually come to a halt as the resistive forces act against the car's forward motion.
 The total friction effects will bring the car to a halt.

-How does speed affect the drag effect and how can we reduce it?
+(b) How does speed affect the drag force and how can we reduce it?

 The faster an object moves through a fluid the greater the rate of particle collisions between the object's surface and the fluid (e.g. air or water.